lirev/Entertainarr/README.md

 # Entertainarr
-This is a simple script used to create a discord bot for managing your media files through radarr, sonarr, and plex.
+This is a simple script used to create a discord bot for adding titles to radarr, sonarr, and plex.

-Setup is not plug and play, requires install and knowledge of things like sonarr, radarr, jackett, and plex.
+Setup is some-what plug and play, requires install and knowledge of things like sonarr, radarr, jackett, and plex.
 Requires multiple api keys.

 Im sure a few things could be changed, but it currently works how i need it to and havent touched it much.
 I welcome tips and reccomendations, I am not a professional.